 Beverly Sanelisiwe Gumede joined LvA in August 2017.
 She holds an LLB from University of KwaZulu Natal, Howard College (2016).
 Before joining LvA, Beverly was very involved at University, serving as the Community Services Coordinator of Students for Law and Social Justice; a subcommittee member of an anti-human trafficking group; the Treasurer General for Black Lawyers Association student chapter; and Secretary and later, President, of Every Nation Campus.
 Beverly is passionate about the liberation of women and children from an unjust system.

-Bandile Seleme joined LvA in July 2017, as a drama therapist staff intern.
-He holds a National Diploma in Musical Theatre from Tshwane University of Technology; read undergrad Psychology modules with University of South Africa; Bachelor of Arts (Honours) and completing MA in Drama Therapy with University of the Witwatersrand (Wits).
+Bandile Seleme joined LvA in July 2017, first as a drama therapist staff intern, and then as a full-time Drama Therapist in April 2018.
+He holds a National Diploma in Musical Theatre from Tshwane University of Technology; read undergrad Psychology modules with University of South Africa; Bachelor of Arts (Honours) and Masters in Drama Therapy with University of the Witwatersrand (Wits).
 In 2007, Bandile was selected by Wits to be part of an exchange cultural program at the University of Tuebingen (Germany).
 Bandile is interested in how drama therapy may be applied from an African perspective to achieve social transformation and justice through critical reflexivity and praxis.
 Possibly, ubuntu may advocate for a dialogical self to reimagine alternative ways of becoming a protagonist within her/his social context.

 Bonita Meyersfeld is LvA’s founder and Board Chairperson.
 She is currently the Director of the Centre for Applied Legal Studies (CALS) at the University of Witwatersrand, and an Associate Professor at the Wits School of Law, where she teaches international criminal law, as well as business and human rights.
 Prior to her work with CALS, Bonita served as a legal advisor in the United Kingdom’s House of Lords, and as a gender consultant to the International Centre for Transitional Justice (ICTJ) in New York.
 She obtained her LLB from Wits University, and both her masters and doctorate in law from Yale Law School.
 She is the author of Domestic Violence and International Law and the Editor of the South African Journal on Human Rights.